 "I knew without a doubt I would become a fighter - I knew that the underdog can, and often does, win."

-It’s crazy to think that had a 42/1 underdog in Douglas not stopped the seemingly invincible Tyson on that cool February night, the young man from the Phillipines might never have pursued a career in boxing, and we could have been robbed of one of the sport’s greatest students.
+It’s crazy to think that had a 42/1 underdog in Douglas not stopped the seemingly invincible Tyson on that February night, the young man from the Philippines might never have pursued a career in boxing, and we could have been robbed of one of the sport’s greatest students.

-Born into immense poverty on this day in 1978, Pacquiao and his family were so poor they’d often be unable to even afford basic provisions such as rice.
+Born into immense poverty, Pacquiao and his family were so poor they’d often be unable to even afford basic provisions such as rice.
 Living with his parents, two brothers and sister in a tiny single-room shack, the future world champion, who would go on to generate approximately 19.6 million in pay-per-view buys and $1.2 billion in revenue, wouldn’t even lay his eyes on a TV set until he was 10.

 When Pacquiao began to box seriously, he made the decision to drop out of school and move in with his uncle Sardo Mejia in a one-storey home in the southern Philippine city of General Santos.
 Mejia, a boxing fanatic, would become Manny’s first trainer and his introduction into the world of prizefighting.